cedar-policy/rfcs/text/0073-entity-slicing.md

 ```

-Here are a couple cedar policies conforming to the schema:
+Here are a couple Cedar policies conforming to the schema:

 ```
 // allow documents to be read by anyone in the readers set